isomeric/isomer/docs/source/dev/processes.rst

 We employ the use of the `SCRUM Agile Process <http://en.wikipedia.org/wiki/Scrum_(development)>`_ and use our `Issue Tracker`_ to track features, bugs, chores and releases.
-If you wish to contribute to HFOS, please familiarize yourself with SCRUM and `GitHub's Issue Tracker <https://github.com>`_.
+If you wish to contribute to Isomer, please familiarize yourself with SCRUM and `GitHub's Issue Tracker <https://github.com>`_.